kbopenbib/kbopenbib_data/docs/funder_information.md

 ## Data and data structure

-The data is uploaded to the KB relational database in the table `kb_project_openbib.dfg_oa` with the following table structure:
+The data is uploaded to the KB relational database in the table `kb_project_openbib.add_funding_information_20240831` with the following table structure:

 ```sql
 doi	        text